ayuspathak/PN-Guidance-Interceptor-Missile-Simulation-with-Matlab-Simulink/README.md

 This is my first GitHub project, built around a MATLAB/Simulink simulation of a nonlinear 6-DOF interceptor model using proportional navigation (PN) guidance.

 I put this together mainly to understand how the different parts of a guidance and flight-dynamics simulation fit together instead of treating the model as one big block.
+I have created both MATLAB and Simulink file for this, you can run and get the plot and results through both.

 ## What is included